chu4276/assignment_1/README.md

 ## Lift
 In lift, we'll use the "support.txt" dataset file as an input to our MapReduce program.
-For testing purposes, we've used the small dataset file which iscalled "lift_test.txt".
+For testing purposes, we've used the small dataset file which is called "lift_test.txt".
 Our lift MapReduce program can be executed with this command.

 Running in local system,
 `python lift.py lift.txt -q`